Undistraction/warp-grid/README.md

 - `getIntersections()` returns an array of points, one for every point at which an x-axis line intersects with a y-axis line.

-- `getCellBounds(rowIdx, columnIdx)` returns a set of bounding curves for the cell at the supplied row and column.
-Row and column are zero-based.
+- `getCellBounds(columnIdx, rowIdx)` returns a set of bounding curves for the cell at the supplied column and row.
+Column and row are zero-based.
 You can pass an optional config object as the third argument.
 See the docs for more information.

 - `getAllCellBounds()` returns an array of bounding curves for all the cells in the grid.
 See the docs for additional config parameters.
 You can pass an optional config object as the third argument.
 See the docs for more information.

 ## Dependencies

-This project has four dependencies:
+This project has five dependencies:

 - [coons-patch](https://www.npmjs.com/package/coons-patch) to calculate points on a surface defined by Bézier curves.
+- [bezier-js](https://www.npmjs.com/package/bezier-js) for Bézier curve math.
 - [fast-memoize](https://www.npmjs.com/package/fast-memoize) for memoization.
 - [bezier-easing](https://www.npmjs.com/package/bezier-easing) for creating Bézier-easing functions.
 - [matrix-js](https://www.npmjs.com/package/matrix-js) for matrix math